• Skip to main content

 • Food Stories

-Mushroom and spinach dumplings in a málà broth
+Spinach and mushroom dumplings in a mala broth

-Home » Mushroom and spinach dumplings in a málà broth
+Featured-Vegetarian » Spinach and mushroom dumplings in a mala broth

 Jump to Recipe - Print Recipe

 Dumplings are a great way to package flavours and differentiate them from their surroundings.
-Here, umami packed mushroom and spinach dumplings sit in a spicy, lip numbing, yet very tasty broth.
+Here, umami-packed spinach and mushroom dumplings sit in a spicy, lip numbing, yet delicious mala broth.

-After further exploration of this style, including this great place, I was ready to start experimenting.
+After further exploration of this style, including this great place, I was ready to start experimenting with mala broth.
 This dish is the first result of that exploration (and there are more to come).

 One more ingredient worth a comment… the chilli bean paste, or doubanjiang.
-It is fermented broad beans and chilli and it is likely you will find a jar in a nearby supermarket.
+It is fermented broad beans and chilli, and you will likely find a jar in a nearby supermarket.
 Or on Amazon.

-Mushroom and spinach dumplings in a málà broth
+Spinach and mushroom dumplings in a mala broth

 Servings: 4 people